LOADING ...

 Well, they him in Minnesota along with the gang

-And he died in jail in the cell or the chain
+And he down in jail in the cell or the chain

-And his Civil War guerrillas in the Missouri
+And his War guerrillas in the Missouri hills

-And he rode out, two hundred lay killed
+And when he out, two hundred lay killed

-They say you could have, they whispered you
+They say you could have, whispered you might

-Have loved Frank James on a of nights
+loved Frank James on a couple of nights

-They say it be, they say maybe so
+They say it could be, say maybe so

 Jesse got married, had a and a son

-Was shot down at by the Ford brothers' guns
+Was shot at home by the Ford brothers' guns

-But how is Jim Younger, did you hear his
+But how is Jim Younger, did you his fate?

-He was jailed and then pardoned for all he had
+He was jailed and then for all he had done

 And he blowed out his own brains in and one

-Eight men they say combed waving black hair
+Eight men they say combed that waving hair

 Eight men knew the feel of dark velvet waist

-Eight men heard the bark of the that you wore
+men heard the bark of the guns that you wore

-Belle Starr, Belle Starr, tell me you have gone
+Belle Starr, Belle Starr, me where you have gone

-Is it heaven's wide streets that you're your reins
+Is it heaven's wide streets that tying your reins

 Videos